 Entry information: There are NO prerequisites for entry into this course.
-However, a minimum of 12 credits in Level Two Economics (preferably with 6 at Merit or higher) is recommended.
-If you did not study Level 2 Economics then entry is at the discretion of the TIC who will assess your readiness to cope with the Level 3 workload based on your Level 2 NCEA results.
+However, a sound grasp of Level 2 Economics is recommended.
+Mr Gwyn Pratley will assess your readiness to cope with the Level 3 workload based on your Level 2 NCEA results.

-Topics and contexts studied in this course: The course includes the study of the theory of efficient (perfectly competitive) markets and real world market failure.
+Topics and contexts studied in this course: The course includes the study of the theory of efficient (perfectly competitive) markets and real-world market failure.
 It enables students to achieve an understanding of economic theory that will allow them to develop a continuing interest in present day economic problems.
-The course also includes an overview of government policies to meet macro-economic goals.
-The full course must be completed for students interested in undertaking Scholarship study.
+The course also includes an overview of government policies to meet macroeconomic goals.
+There is also the potential for those students that are interested to take Scholarship Economics.

-Useful 21st Century skills and competencies you will learn in this course: Economics is a course where we look to encourage the following 21st Century Life Skills: Critical thinking, creativity, collaboration, communication, information literacy, media literacy, technology literacy, flexibility, leadership, initiative, productivity and social skills.
+Useful 21st Century skills and competencies you will learn in this course: Economics is a course where we look to encourage the following 21st Century Life Skills: Critical thinking, creativity, collaboration, communication, information literacy, media literacy, technology literacy, flexibility, leadership, initiative, productivity, and social skills.